Do your students already know how to light the candles? Do they already know about the Maccabees?

 21. Chanukah Plays: Dramatize the story of Chanukah.
 Some freely available plays are listed here.
 Other plays are Chanukah-Behind the Scenes by Stan J. Beiner, Miracles Aren’t Just Magic by Debbie Friedman, and several Chanukah musicals by Meredith Shaw Patera.

 22. Food Fair: Have students bring in a traditional Chanukah food that is made with oil.

-23. Math/Physics Chanukah: Learn counting and dividing with young students.
+23. Math/Physics Chanukah: Teach counting and dividing to young students.
 Study probability in high school Mathematics.
-Ask the students how many candles are needed for the entire 8 days, if every day one candle is added on.
+Ask the students how many candles are needed for the entire 8 days if every day one candle is added on.
 Invite the physics teacher to elaborate on dreidel spinning.